National Food Hygiene Ratings

 The food safety officer inspecting a business checks how well the business is meeting the law by looking at:

-- how hygienically the food is handled - how it is prepared, cooked, re-heated, cooled and stored;
+- how hygienically the food is handled

 - how the business manages and records what it does to make sure food is safe.